Anthony Fauci Says U.S. Should See The ‘Beginning Of A Turnaround’ After This Week

 He also said that the number of deaths generally lags behind the number of new cases, which means that as fewer people are admitted to the hospital, the death rate may continue to intensify in the short term.

-The U.S. reached over 400,000 people infected in all 50 states and the District of Columbia on Wednesday, with nearly 13,000 people killed.
-Experts have warned that up to 240,000 people could ultimately die from the disease, though Fauci has said that projection is likely to be revisited as the pandemic appears to be slowing.
+The United States reached over 400,000 people infected in all 50 states and the District of Columbia on Wednesday, with nearly 13,000 people killed.
+Experts have warned that up to 240,000 Americans could ultimately die from the disease, though Fauci has said that projection is likely to be revisited as the pandemic appears to be slowing.

 Most areas have issued some sort of statewide stay-at-home directive, with nine Republican governors holding out.
 Experts say that social distancing has helped to reduce the severity of the outbreak.
 Some states, like Washington and Oregon, which began early and intense efforts to keep people at home, have been able to mitigate the spread to the point where they are sending their ventilators to other states that have been harder hit by COVID-19.

-Fauci, who heads the National Institute of Allergy and Infectious Diseases and is a member of Donald Trump’s coronavirus task force, has warned that the coronavirus could likely become a seasonal virus, much like the flu.
+Fauci, who heads the National Institute of Allergy and Infectious Diseases and is a member of President Donald Trump’s coronavirus task force, has warned that the coronavirus could likely become a seasonal virus, much like the flu.
 As The Inquisitr previously reported, he says that it’s unlikely we’ll be able to eliminate the virus, but that a vaccine could limit its effect in the future.